 How These Cookies Are Used

 These cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site.
 They help us to know which pages are the most and least popular and see how visitors move around the site.
-All information collected by these cookies is aggregated and anonymous.
-If users do not allow these cookies we will not know when users have visited our site and will not be able to effectively monitor its performance.
+All information collected by these cookies is aggregated and anonymous to us.
+If users do not allow these cookies, we will not know when users have visited our site and will not be able to effectively monitor its performance.

 Targeting (may also be referred to as “Advertising”)